Classity-Real/droidyask-project/README.md

-# DroidyYASK (A DroidSpace Compatibilty)
+# DroidYASS - DroidYetAnotherStockSpace (A DroidSpace Compatibilty)
 The YASK Configured Kernel Focused on Droidspace & Root.
-This contains ReSUISKU or APatch (If you want to switch using Direct Installation and choosing "android13")
+This contains KernelSU-Next or APatch (If you want to switch using Direct Installation and choosing "android13")
 # Supported Devices
 - Topaz: Android 13 - 16
 - Tapas: Android 13 - 16